Children And Youth Program

 4:00 – 6:00 - Culture, Sports and Arts Activities (3 days a week – afternoons are free on Fridays).

-* Participate in an environmental program with local children and youth, coordinated by Loraine, including visits to productive projects, hikes, and reforestation.
+* Participate in an environmental program with local children and youth, including visits to productive projects, hikes, and reforestation.

 *Learn about local environmental problems, discuss them with people from the town (with translation if necessary) and contribute to making improvements through reforestation and other activities that might emerge from the groups’ observations and discussions.